 Click here to register

-Sexual assault allegations are thankfully rare, but it's useful to know how to protect yourself from a misunderstanding.
+Sexual assault allegations can be distressing for everyone, so it's useful to know how to protect yourself from a misunderstanding.